Close Menu

 • You have forgotten your passcode.

-• The iPhone is stuck on the Apple logo or a setup screen.
+• iPhone is stuck on the Apple logo or a setup screen.

-• You purchased a second-hand iPhone that’s still locked to a previous Apple ID, and the seller has removed the account remotely.
+• You purchased a second-hand iPhone that’s still linked to a previous Apple ID, and the seller has removed the account remotely.

 Step 1: Power Off Your iPhone